Collins on Nadler’s contempt vote: 'He wants to subpoena everything that moves'

 "Except that, frankly, he wants to subpoena everything that moves.
 He wants to go to contempt and now he’s come back after holding someone in contempt --think about what’s happening here -- you have a chairman who held somebody in contempt on false grounds and now he’s saying ‘I’m open to negotiate.’
 He knows he can’t win in court; that’s what this is all about.”

-This accusation is coming just hours after the Department of Justice slammed House Democrats for planning the vote and charged that they had privately admitted their subpoena requests were “overbroad.”
+The accusation came just hours after the Department of Justice slammed House Democrats for planning the vote and charged that they had privately admitted their subpoena requests were “overbroad.”

 DOJ REVEALS DEMS ACKNOWLEDGED BARR SUBPOENA WAS 'OVERBROAD'; NADLER FIRES BACK, OFFERS TO MEET 'WITHOUT CONDITIONS'